 Shares, Reservations, and Limits can also be set on a per-VM basis.

 Resource Pools should be used whenever you would limit or guarantee resources to VMs.
-Reveling? 🙂 Of course, not 🙂 There can be another reasons to use Resource Pools:
+Revelling? 🙂 Of course, not 🙂 There can be another reason to use Resource Pools:

 - Prioritizing VMs.

 - Selling resource inside or outside an organization.

 - Performance Isolation - for example when you have Test/Dev, Prod and also some really crucial VMs (like Business Critical Application (BCA), you can use Resource Pool to isolate/guarantee performance.

 - Administering/organizing VMs - it is not seldom when resource pools are configured just for administration and organization of VMs.
 Instead of doing it, the VMware Admins should configure VM folders.